sara-nl/picasclient/README.md

 PiCaS overview
 ==============

 Below is an overview of the layers in PiCaS and how they relate to the code in the `examples` folder.
 The scripts `slurm-example.sh` and `grid-example.jdl` are for scheduling jobs on a SLURM cluster and the Grid, respectively.
-For the Grid, there is an extra script `startpilot.sh` needed to start the job on the GRID Computing Environment (CE).
+For the Grid, there is an extra script `startpilot.sh` needed to start the job on the GRID Computing Environment.
+Finally, a job is run with `local-example.py` in the same way when tokens are processed locally.

 ![picas layers](./docs/picas-layers.png)